bradporter/OpenSticks/README.rst

 This project is being updated based on comments at:  https://tech.churchofjesuschrist.org/forum/viewtopic.php?t=16391&start=10
 The tedious method convertbom.py below has been abandoned in favor of utilizing page breaks already existing in the html database.
 Hopefully, an update will be forthcoming soon.
+Code has been written and is being debugged.

 OpenSticks
 ==========